The Best Lunch Boxes for Kids of 2026

 While getting your kid to eat the lunch you pack may never be smooth sailing, we can help you find the right vessel to pack it in and make lunch prep easier.
 That’s one less worry on your plate.

-We tested an array of kids' lunch boxes and insulated lunch carriers over the course of a school year, so we’ve got the ins and outs of what works for everyone—from the littlest preschoolers to more independent, older elementary kids.
+We tested an array of kids' lunch boxes and insulated lunch carriers over a school year, so we’ve got what works for everyone—from the littlest preschoolers to more independent, older elementary kids.

-The Munchkin Lunch Bento (available at Amazon for $16.79) is a great overall lunch box.
-If your kiddo needs a box that’s easy to open, or one with lots of compartments for variety, the Munchkin Lunch Bento is exceptional.
-You can fit a full sandwich in the center compartment, and it’s as close to truly leak-proof as we saw in all of our testing.
+The Munchkin Lunch Bento (available at Amazon for $19.99) is a tremendous overall lunch box.
+If your kiddo needs a box that’s easy to open or one with lots of compartments for variety, the Munchkin Lunch Bento is exceptional.
+You can fit a sandwich in the center compartment, and it’s as close to truly leak-proof as we saw in all of our testing.

 The Munchkin Lunch Bento Box for Kids is easy to pack, easy to open, and easy for little ones to carry.